MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure.md

 The supported identity provider configuration options are:

 - StaticWebApps
-- JWT
+- JSON Web Tokens (JWT)

 ## Azure Static Web Apps authentication (EasyAuth)

-When using the option `StaticWebApps`, Data API builder expects Azure Static Web Apps authentication (EasyAuth) to have authenticated the request, and to have provided metadata about the authenticated user in the `X-MS-CLIENT-PRINCIPAL` HTTP header.
+Data API builder expects Azure Static Web Apps authentication (EasyAuth) to authenticate the request, and to provide metadata about the authenticated user in the `X-MS-CLIENT-PRINCIPAL` HTTP header when using the option `StaticWebApps`.
 The authenticated user metadata provided by Static Web Apps can be referenced in the following documentation: [Accessing User Information](/azure/static-web-apps/user-information?tabs=csharp).

-To use the `StaticWebApps` provider you need to specify the following configuration in the `runtime.host` section of the configuration file:
+, you need to specify the following configuration in the `runtime.host` section of the configuration file:

 ```json
 "authentication": {